 Before commencement an assessment, the candidate shall present to the examiner or invigilator valid proof of identification.

-A candidate who, during the course of an examination, perpetrates, or is an accessory to, fraudulent conduct shall not be issued with a Certificate for Units of Competence related to the specific assessment of concern.
-This candidate shall be excluded from all further examinations of the specific Units for a period of one year by all ExCBs.
+A candidate who, during an examination, perpetrates, or is an accessory to, fraudulent conduct shall not be issued with a Certificate for Units of Competence related to the specific assessment of concern.
+This candidate shall be excluded from all further examinations of the specific Units of Competence for a period of one year by all ExCBs (ExCBs are encouraged to communicate if there are suspicions that a candidate is in this situation).

 4.3.6.3 Resources